flavia1998/flavia1998/README.md

 ### Just a girl, looking for her way in the universe 🌌

-- 🔭 I’m currently working on "Pushswap"
-- 🖥️ I’m currently learning C and C++
+- 🖥️ I’m currently learning JavaScript
 - ⚡ Fun fact: I have a degree in Biomedical Laboratory Science 🩸

 <picture>